-Currently, the University has four faculties: Faculty of Agrotourism Management, Faculty of Control and Expertise of Food Products, Faculty of Law and Faculty of General Medical Assistance.
+Currently, the University has four faculties: Faculty of Agrotourism Management, Faculty of Law, Faculty Control and Expertise of Food Products, and Faculty of General Medical Assistance.

-The University offers six accredited Bachelor programs, which include "Engineering and Management in Public Food and Agrotourism", "Food Engineering", "Law", "Control and Expertise of Food Products", "Consumer Protection and the Environment", and "General Medical Assistance".
+The University offers six accredited Bachelor programs, which include "Engineering and Management in Public Food and Agrotourism", "Food Engineering", "Law", "Food Control and Expertise", "Consumer Protection and the Environment", and "General Medical Assistance".